RayTracing/raytracing.github.io/CONTRIBUTING.md

        [issue #1262](https://github.com/RayTracing/raytracing.github.io/issues/1262) and
        [PR #1263](https://github.com/RayTracing/raytracing.github.io/pull/1263).

-  7. When ready, create your pull request (PR) and request a review from "rt-reviewers".
+  7. When ready, create your pull request (PR) and request a review from "RayTracing/reviewers".

   8. Congratulate yourself for having been part of the 1% of contributors who actually read and followed these guidelines.